ucscXena/gitbookdocs/local-xena-hub/loading-data-from-the-command-line.md

 3. Also have a .json file for the probemap so that we know how to load it

 {% hint style="warning" %}
-Note that to reference a probemap you need load the probemap AND the data file.
-You can load them in any order but both need to be loaded via the command line.
+Note that to reference a probemap you need to load the probemap first, then load the data file.
 {% endhint %}

 #### Example data file .json